MiaLWGH/EMRSparkTraining/README.md

 Please upload the input data file `food_establishment_data.csv` and PySpark script `health_violations.py` to your S3 bucket.

 Let us go back to EMR console to submit the Spark job.
-Find tab Steps and Add step.
-Fill in the following information:
+Find tab Steps and Click Add step.
+Fill in the following information.
+Please modify the S3 bucket URIs to your own ones:
 ```
 Type: Custom JAR
 Name: My Spark App
 JAR location: command-runner.jar
 Arguments: spark-submit s3://<bucketname>/health_violations.py --data_source s3://<bucketname>/food_establishment_data.csv --output_uri s3://<bucketname>/Output/
 ```
+After submitting, each step will have a step ID and its running status is showing in the console.

+If your failed, click on the status `Failed`, can you find any clue?

+If your step completed successfully, find tab Applications and open `Spark UI`, you shall be able to see one application in the list.
+You will be able to check more information about this application if you click the App ID.
+Explore the Spark UI, can you find the answer for the following questions?
+1. Besides driver, how many executors did you use?
+2. Which node was the driver running on?
+How about the executor(s)?
+3. Where was the YARN Application Master?